Padmaavat: India

-Hindi version

 Padmaavat opened to mixed-to-positive critical reviews upon release.
-Critics praised the visuals, cinematography, and the performance of Singh, but criticised its storyline, execution, running time and the "unwanted" 3D conversion.
+Critics praised the visuals, screenplay, cinematography, and the performance of Singh, but criticized its execution, running time and the "unwanted" 3D conversion.

 Following its controversies, the makers held a pre-screening of Padmaavat in November 2017 for some journalists, including Arnab Goswami and Rajat Sharma, who praised the film and described it as "the greatest tribute to Rajput pride."
 Rajat Sharma particularly praised Singh's performance as Khilji.

 Taran Adarsh of Bollywood Hungama gave 4.5 stars and said, "On the whole, Padmaavat is a remarkable motion picture experience that's backed by proficient direction, spellbinding screenwriting and superlative acting.
 For Bhansali, it's the best title on an impressive filmography."
 Neil Soans of The Times of India gave 4 stars and said, "The director's expertise in heightening opulence and grandeur is well-known, further distinguishable in 3D.
 Cinematographer Sudeep Chatterjee compliments him by beautifully capturing some jaw-dropping scenery."
 Rachit Gupta of Filmfare gave 3.5 stars and said, "the real wonder of Padmaavat comes from its production and presentation.
 This film has phenomenal production design, costumes and camera work.
 The technical finesse on display is just mind boggling."
 Rajeev Masand of News18 gave 3.5 stars, praising Singh's performance.

 Kunal Guha of Mumbai Mirror gave 3.5 stars, but criticised Padukone and Kapoor's performances.
 Giving 3.5 stars, Sushant Mehta of India Today panned Padukone and Kapoor's performances, calling them "mediocre", while terming Singh's "unconvincing".